bartolsthoorn/PH_XXZ/README.md

-# PH_XXZ
+# Finding hidden order in spin models with persistent homology
-Code of the article "Finding hidden order in spin models with persistent homology"
+Code used in the article "Finding hidden order in spin models with persistent homology"

 Run the code in order: run1.jl, run2.py and run3.py.

-Arxiv link will be added here soon.
+arXiv: [\[2009.05141\] Finding hidden order in spin models with persistent homology](https://arxiv.org/abs/2009.05141)